-As a main portion of the proposed transmission corridor is situated in an urbanised area, the main influx of jobseekers from these towns/settlements can be expected.
+As the proposed transmission corridor is situated next to the town Embalenhle and within 4,5km from Kinross and Brendan Village, the main influx of jobseekers from these towns/settlements can be expected.

 Regular maintenance and emergency repairs of the substation and transmission lines would be conducted by specialised teams of permanent Eskom personnel and no new job opportunities will be created, which would make the inflow of jobseekers negligible.